LeetLLM

 Content fingerprinting and caching

-Duplicate and near-duplicate content is pervasive (reposts, viral memes, copypasta).
+Duplicate and near-duplicate content is common (reposts, viral memes, copypasta).
 Never waste GPU cycles re-moderating known content.

 The following caching implementation shows how to bypass the ML pipeline entirely for known content.
-It checks for exact string matches using SHA256 (returning instantly if found), and for minor edits or re-encodings using SimHash-based Locality-Sensitive Hashing.
+It takes the raw user content as input and checks for exact string matches using SHA256 (Secure Hash Algorithm 256), returning instantly if found.
+If no exact match exists, it checks for minor edits using SimHash-based locality-sensitive hashing (LSH), outputting a cached moderation decision if a high-similarity match is found.

 python